 - Collect all relevant evidence and documentation related to your injury.

 - Follow the advice of your doctor closely.

 - File a workers’ compensation claim if necessary.

 The Leading Causes Of On-The-Job Shoulder Injuries

 The majority of shoulder injuries occur during physical, non-sedentary jobs, but it is important to understand that a should injury can take place whether you are a construction worker or an office worker.
-It is also important to understand that shoulder injuries can happen during a specific injury, as well as over a longer period of time.
+It is also important to understand that a shoulder can get injured during a specific incident, as well as over a longer period of time.

 - Auto accidents.
 If you drive for work or ride in a vehicle for work, you are at risk of being injured in a traffic accident.
-Even impacts at low speeds can result in a shoulder injury, including a dislocation, a fracture, sprains, or strains.
+Even impacts at low speeds can result in an injury, including a dislocation, a fracture, sprains, or strains.

 - Overuse and repetitive motions.
 Workers who lift, push, pull, or carry throughout their day are at risk for an overuse or repetitive movement shoulder injury, such as rotator cuff tendonitis or frozen shoulder.
 Not only do overuse injuries require medical treatment, they also require a close look at how a worker completes his or her tasks on a daily basis and careful thought regarding how future overuse injuries can be avoided.